Jennifer Yu (chess player)

-Jennifer Yu (born February 1, 2002) is an American chess player.
+Jennifer Runhe Yu (born February 1, 2002) is an American chess woman grandmaster.
 She was awarded the title Woman Grandmaster by FIDE in 2018.
-Yu is a 2-time U.S. women's champion, winning in 2019 and 2022.
+Yu is a two-time U.S. women's champion, winning in 2019 and 2022.

 Early life

 Born in Ithaca, New York, both her parents are of Chinese origin.
 Yu started playing chess in first grade, attending an after-school chess class.
 After the school finished its chess sessions, Yu wanted to continue her interest and asked her parents to find a coach.